What’s Working in Paid Media: Creative Cadence, First‑Party Data, and Automation for Ecommerce Growth

 Operational Upgrade: Monthly Creative + Paid Sync

-We’ve built a tighter sync between our creative and paid teams.
-We’re leveraging it to:
+We’ve built a tighter sync between our creative and paid teams, and we’re leveraging it to:

 Our agenda is simple: what’s converting, what’s not, and what’s worth testing next.